Deck Staining12 min read

 If you want a deck that looks flawless and lasts for years, you need to follow deck staining best practices.
 Without proper technique, even the most expensive stain will peel, crack, or fade within a season.
 I've seen it happen too many times — homeowners who cut corners on prep and end up redoing the entire project the following year.
 For a comprehensive overview, check out our complete guide to deck staining.

-Deck staining preparation tools and materials
+Deck staining preparation tools and materials including brushes, sandpaper, and stain cans

 What Is Deck Staining Best Practices Part 1?